Monday, 25 November 2019

-The study’s method — framed in both process philosophy and anthropological ethnographic terms — is unique in its longevity in the field and total immersion protocols.
-Theoretically framed in terms generally reserved for urban cultural studies — but accessible to most audiences — the analysis of rural cultural norms and practices introduces newly relevant field-grounded concepts of power, agency, democracy, and authoritarianism while expanding the conceptual boundaries of relations beyond family, friends, lovers, and mentors.
+The study’s mixed methodology combines ethnography, authoethnography, and critical tools and is unique in its longevity in the field and its total immersion protocols.
+Theoretically framed in process and personalist terms –made accessible to most audiences–the analyses of cultural norms and practices introduce newly relevant field-grounded relational concepts of power, agency, democracy, and authoritarianism while expanding the conceptual boundaries of relations beyond family, friends, lovers, and mentors.

 The Human Basis of Democracy puts the tools to understand and navigate power relations in every concerned U.S. American’s hands.
-Unapologetically a description of what’s democratically possible in the United States, the book makes recommendations for proliferating democratic practices by showing how power moves in everyday practices, outlines how to reclaim stolen power, and describes how to produce new sources of power through research-based creative projects and cultural work.
+Unapologetically a description of what’s democratically possible in the United States, the book also makes recommendations for proliferating democratic practices by showing how power moves in everyday practices, outlines how to reclaim stolen power, and describes how to produce new sources of power through research-based creative projects and cultural work.

 Obviously, most humans live in habitat that displaced other animals.
 That is not reason to stop monitoring and changing human processes whose momentum continue to unnecessarily destroy nonhuman neighbors’ homes.
 Decisions about tree removal, herbicides and pesticides, grasses cutting, and human architectural design need to reflect careful consideration of their impact on other animals who live in Sea Ranch.